Glossary

 Core Concepts

-Section titled “Session”A Claude Code work session running inside a Docker container.
+Section titled “Session”A running agent environment inside a container.
 Sessions persist across restarts and can be resumed with scc start --resume.
+Each session is tied to a specific workspace, provider, and team profile.

 Sandbox

-Section titled “Sandbox”The Docker container that isolates Claude Code from the host system.
-Sandboxes provide security through containerization while allowing workspace access.
+Section titled “Sandbox”The OCI container that isolates the agent from the host system.
+Sandboxes provide filesystem and process isolation while allowing workspace access.
+Network access is controlled separately through network_policy.
+Works with Docker Engine, OrbStack, Colima, or Docker Desktop.

 Profile (Team Profile)